 - Empire Earth 2 featured a campaign about the Aztecs actually beating Cortes and eventually establishing a nation parallel to the United States.

-- Donkey Kong 64 had Angry Aztec, with a llama in the middle of a tropical jungle in an island with no mountain high enough to match the Andes.
+- Donkey Kong 64 has Angry Aztec, with a llama in the middle of a tropical jungle in an island with no mountain high enough to match those of the former Aztec domains in historical Mexico.
 The level itself is mostly a desert.
-While Peru and Chile have desert coasts, llamas resides in the mountains that are nothing like the Aztec themed desert of the work at hand.
+While Mexico does have coastal dunes, llamas reside in the mountains that are nothing like the Aztec themed desert of the work at hand.

 - K. Rool's new outfit in Mario Super Sluggers has a marked pre-Columbian influence.

 - Huitzil from Dark Stalkers is a Mayincatec space robot.

 - The RTS/civilization game Theocracy is set in and around the Aztec empire.
 In the campaigns you play the Aztecs or other nearby tribes.

 - One of the scenes in Sanitarium takes place in a very Mayincatec village, where the villagers are terrorized by a bloodthirsty rampaging Quetzalcoatl.
 Except it's really your nemesis, so there's an excuse for out of character behavior.
 Also, you are at the time Olmec, a stone warrior god.
 Also, it all only exists within your mind.

 - Taiyou No Shinden Asteka II note is a first-person graphical adventure game that has the ruins of Mayan city Chichén Itzá as a setting.

 - OutRun 2006 has a Mayincatec race track.
 It ends with the atlantes from Tula in the state of Hidalgo, sitting next to the pyramids of Teotihuacán in the State of Mexico, after crossing the pyramid of Chichén-Itzá in the Yucatán peninsula which is next to the Major Temple in downtown Mexico City.